Windows 10 Fixes

 Windows Search (Disable)

 *This will not disable "Search".
 This is actually the dreaded Indexing Service, just using a different name.
 This is probably the most important service to disable.
-If not disabled, it will start indexing ALL files at random.
+Unless disabled, then it will start indexing ALL files at random.
 Depending on your storage, this "service" can render your computer unusable for hours, while you get absolutely no gain from it.

 2B - RuntimeBroker "Service"